 Ongoing training price is $2600, which includes training through certification and in-service training after certification.

-Returning clients may pay by check.
+Returning clients may pay by cash, Paypal, or check.

 Veterinarians frequently refer clients' dogs that have aggressive behaviors or excessive shyness, as well as more common issues such as housebreaking, chewing, barking, and "general obnoxiousness".

 SAR dog Wolf Proctor on a trail.
 Wolf is a scent-specific offlead trailing dog.

 Lila Corey and her sardog Tora are members of the R.E.D.S. team.

 Tora shows Lila that he found Sean hiding in the old training boat.

 "If there are no dogs in heaven, then I want to go where they went!"

 For answers to your dog questions, email firstname.lastname@example.org.